From the Deacon's Desk

 Category: Uncategorized

-• Each day, I reflect upon a word or a phrase inspired by the readings of the day.
+Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-Thus says the LORD: If you remove from your midst oppression, false accusation and malicious speech; If you bestow your bread on the…
+He testified with many other arguments, and was exhorting them, “Save yourselves from this corrupt generation.”
+(Acts 2:36-41) CORRUPT GENERATION: Scripture never…